chrishuskey/DS-Unit-3-Sprint-2-SQL-and-Databases/unit-3-sprint-2-sprint-challenge/sprint_challenge_32.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+Answer (Chris):
+The Territory table is connected to the Employee Territory table via TerritoryId (key Id in the Territory table = TerritoryId in the EmployeeTerritory table), and the EmployeeTerritory table is connected to the Employee table via the EmployeeId key (key Id in the Employee table = EmployeeId in the EmployeeTerritory table).

+So you could do an implicit join via a WHERE statement in query as below:
+WHERE (Employee.Id = EmployeeTerritory.EmployeeId) AND
+(EmployeeTerritory.TerritoryId = Territory.Id)

+# -------------------------------------------------------

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  Answer (Chris):
+  A document store DB like MongoDB that stores JSON docs (JSON docs are data formatted as key:value pairs) can be very useful when you have truly massive amounts of data, such that storing the entire DB in one single place (e.g., one HW device/server) to use it as a relational database would be far too expensive or even impossible (require vertical scaling your HW to a point at which it is extremely expensive, or maybe does not even exist yet).
+In such a situation, a document store DB ("NoSQL DB" / non-relational DB) can be extremely useful and more much cost-efficient, because it can allow you to distribute the compute task/process across many cheaper (and existing today) HW devices, using much more cost-efficient parallel processing / distributed computing approach.
+For example (one method -- MapReduce): sharding your data into many different parts
+  --> run a map operation to sort or filter each shard of local data as needed
+  --> run a reduce operation to process and operation on each local shard of data and combine all into the final result we want.
+  (a MapReduce approach, as used in Hadoop HDFS-es)

+  A document store DB would not be as appropriate for a situation in which having well-structured, quickly queryable data is your
+  #1 priority.
+For example, if your database is meant primarily
+  for your business analysts to query using SQL, and you don't have truly massive amounts of data (e.g., 10,000s of customers, products, orders instead of 10 mns of customers, products, orders).

+# -------------------------------------------------------

 - What is "NewSQL", and what is it trying to achieve?
+Answer (Chris):
+NewSQL DB solutions aim to combine the ease-of-use of SQL in the form of queries via SQL (Structured Query Language) with the horizontal scalability and connected greater computational cost-efficiency possible with non-relational (document store or "NoSQL") DBs.

+# -----------------------------------------

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as